savorymesh/Writeups/Markdown/variational_autoencoder_1.md

 </figure>

-In the standard autoencoder architecture, we use a neural network to predict it's own inputs.
+In the standard autoencoder architecture, we use a neural network to predict its own inputs.
 The goal is to learn a latent represention.
 The *encoder* part of the network maps the original input to the latent representation, while the *decoder* part attempts to reconstruct the original input using the latent representation.
 Training is done to minimize some form of reconstruction loss.